• Home

 Step 2: Load the Slow Cooker

-Add the drained sausage to your slow cooker.
-Pour in the beef broth, French onion soup (undiluted, straight from the can), Rotel tomatoes, diced tomatoes, water, and crushed basil.
+Put the drained sausages into the slow cooker.
+Add the beef broth, French onion soup (undiluted), Rotel tomatoes, diced tomatoes, water, and crushed basil.
+Mix these ingredients together.
+The broth may appear thin and the color is a muted orange-red.
+That is correct.

 Step 3: Cook Low and Slow